tpolecat/tiny-world/README.md

 What is this?
 -------------

 The `State` monad enables pure stateful computations by threading a hunk of state that is available to client code. `tiny-world` provides a similar mechanism, with the twist that the state is available only to a set of primitive actions that are defined by the implementor of a `World`.
 Client code can use these primitives but has no access to the underlying state, which makes the mechanism safe for use with otherwise unsafe things like mutable values.
-It's somewhat like `IO` but the "real world" parameter is instead any value of your choosing, and the primitives can manipulate that value.
+It's almost exactly the same as `IO`, but the "real world" parameter is instead any value of your choosing, and the primitives can manipulate that value.

 Here is a quick example.